 Sebastian's smile vanished, hearing something that had been foreign to his ears for centuries.

-"You dare… mention her name…?" he growled.
-"You thieved what was rightfully mine so I settled the score.
-My desire for vengeance will be waned only when you feel the cold, empty, heart-wrenching agony that I feel in the depths of my soul every day since we were parted."
+"He dares… mention her name…?" he growled.
+"Thou had thieved what was rightfully mine so I settled the score.
+My desire for vengeance will be waned only when thou feels the cold, empty, heart-wrenching agony that I feel in the depths of my soul every day since we were parted."

-"BECAUSE YOU TOOK HER FROM ME!"
+"BECAUSE THOU TOOK HER FROM ME!"
 Sebastian was crying now.
 "Now hand over that bitch!"

 Lysander glanced downward at the short Elena, quivering behind him in fear.

-"He means to kill me, doesn't he?"
+"He's going to kill me, isn't he?"
 Elena hissed, grasping at his robes like a frightened child.
 Her knees shook with terror, her head swirling with reality.
 What was she even doing here?
 Was this all just a bad dream?